Types of Bankruptcies: Chapter 7 vs 11 vs 13

 Finally, the mortgage market stabilized and the economy improved over the next few years.
 Consequently, bankruptcy filings went down for the next half-dozen years.
-2017 Chapter 7 filings ticked up a tiny bit.
-It may just be a data blip or the start of a new trend.
-Time will tell.
+The last few years leading up to 2019, Chapter 7 filings started trending up slightly.

 Chapter 7 vs Chapter 13